 Anti-CAA protesters scuffle with cops as march from Jamia to Parliament stopped

-Hundreds of protesters, including residents of Jamia Nagar and students of Jamia Millia Islamia, got into a scuffle with police on Monday after they were stopped from marching towards Parliament.
-The protesters, including Jamia students and alumni, were led by the Jamia Coordination Committee (JCC).
-They were marching towards Parliament to protest against the Citizenship Amendment Act (CAA) and the National Register of Citizens (NRC).
+Scores of Jamia Millia students and residents of Jamia Nagar on Monday got into a scuffle with police after they were stopped from carrying an anti-CAA march towards Parliament.
+The protest call was given by the Jamia Coordination Committee (JCC), an organisation of Jamia students and alumni.

+Despite repeated appeals from the police and the varsity authorities, the protesters refused to end their agitation.
 Police said the protesters did not have permission to march towards Parliament.
-There was heavy deployment of security personnel, many donning riot gear, in and around the university.
-The protesters began their march from Jamia's gate no. 7.
-The police appealed to them to end their march.
+Amid heavy deployment of security personnel in and around the university, the protesters, including several women, began their march from Jamia's gate no 7.

-The protesters raised slogans like "Kagaz Nahi Dikhayenge" (We will not show documents)" and "Jab Nahi Dare Hum Goron Se Toh Kyun Dare Hum Auron Se" (When we did not fear the British, then why should we fear others).
-Several women are also part of the protest.
-Many waved tricolour and raised slogans of "Halla Bol".
-Men formed a human chain on either sides of roads as women walked ahead.
+The protesters raised slogans like "Kagaz Nahi Dikhayenge' (We will not show documents) and "Jab Nahi Dare Hum Goron Se Toh Kyun Dare Hum Auron Se" (When we did not fear the British, why should we fear others).
+Men formed a human chain on either sides of roads as women walked ahead, waving the tricolour and raising slogans of "Halla Bol".

 "It has been two months since we are protesting.
-No one from the government has come to talk to us, so we want to go to talk to them," said Zeba Anhad, a burqa-clad protester.
+No one from the government has come to talk to us, so we want to go to talk to them," said burqa-clad Zeba Anhad.
 A scuffle ensued as policemen tried to stop the protesters.
-Many protesters jumped over barricades.
+Many of them jumped over barricades to continue their march towards Parliament.

 Those opposing the CAA contend that it discriminates on the basis of religion and violates the Constitution.
-They also allege that the CAA along with the NRC is intended to target the Muslim community in India.
-However, the central government has dismissed the allegations, maintaining that the law is intended to give citizenship to the persecuted minorities from the three neighbouring countries and not to take away anyone's citizenship.
+They also allege that the CAA along with the NRC is intended to target the Muslim community in the country.
+However, the central government has dismissed the allegations, maintaining that the law is intended to give citizenship to the persecuted minorities from the three neighboring countries and not to take away anyone's citizenship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)